ghqor25/aws-cdk-custom-build-deploy-static-website/README.md

 # AWS CDK CUSTOM CONSTRUCT

-custom codepipeline made for build,deploy,cloudfront invalidation(optional) for static website, with least options.
+custom aws cdk codepipeline made for build, deploy, cloudfront invalidation(optional) for static website.

-It's aws-cdk-lib resource combination of CodePipeline, CodeBuild, StepFunctions with lambda(for managing S3, Cloudfront with aws-sdk)
+It's combination of aws-cdk-lib - CodePipeline, CodeBuild, StepFunctions with lambda ( for managing S3, Cloudfront with aws-sdk )

+It enables to make independent CodePipeline for frontend and use environment variables referencing other aws cdk resources.

 ## CodePipeline Description